-ELECTRONIC SYSTEMS

-ENGINEERING AND

-COMMUNICATIONS

-ENGINEERING

-CURRICULA NUMBERS

-590 AND 600
+ELECTRONIC SYSTEMS ENGINEERING AND COMMUNICATIONS ENGINEERING CURRICULA NUMBERS 590 AND 600 of Naval Operations.

-QUALIFICATIONS FOR ADMIS-SION - Prior baccalaureate degree including above average grades in differential/integral calculus and general physics.
+QUALIFICATIONS FOR ADMISSION - Prior baccalaureate degree including above average grades in differential/integral calculus and general physics.
 Those lacking in this background may matriculate via the Engineering Science program, or may upgrade their educational opportunities by taking courses off campus through the Continuing Education Program.